...

 To diagnose epilepsy, doctors may used tests such as an electroencephalogram (EEG) or a brain scan.
 Brain scans may be performed using an MRI.
 Doctors should also take your medical history, lifestyle and overall health into account when diagnosing epilepsy.

-A doctor may misdiagnose epileptic seizures where:
+A doctor may misdiagnose epileptic seizures when:

 • They fail to correctly interpret the results of tests carried out.
 This may mean that you are not given either medication or other forms of treatment to control seizures.